JFK’s Assassination Aided By Back Pain?

-Research Shows John F. Kennedy’s Assassination Was Aided by His Bad Back.
+Research Shows John F. Kennedy’s Assassination Was Facilitated by His Bad Back.

 In an effort to bring more interesting content to the blog, we share this very intriguing story about a great man who was afflicted with tremendous pain, disability and personal suffering.
 Although he looked fine on the outside – JFK was anything but ‘fine’.
 He struggled daily with pain.
 Despite the well meaning doctors and surgical support staff, they only contributed to his injuries and made things worse.